Woo Commerce is WordPress

 For the most part, Cab Grid is expecting to calculate prices for single journeys and offer booking thereof.
 There is no need for a ‘shopping cart’ to store multiple items – in fact, such a feature would only complicate the Cab Grid service – enabling booking of multiple journeys in one transaction… The data collected for each would be overwhelming and confusing for the customer.
 So, with that in mind, Cab Grid Pro’s booking and payment functionality sticks to a single journey per transaction.

 Another feature of WooCommerce that could be an advantage over Cab Grid’s standard feature set is payment processor integration and options.
 At present Cab Grid Pro can take payments via Paypal alone whereas WooCommerce offers integration with other services, such as Stripe.
 If no payment gateway (Paypal) is entered in Cab Grid, booking requests are emailed to the admin contact.
 It is down to them to request payment and process as desired… e.g. cash at end of journey.

-Cab Grid will also generate a Paypal link which can subsequently be sent to the customer to make a payment after the booking is accepted.
+Cab Grid can also manage post-booking payments, either by generating a Paypal link which can subsequently be sent to the customer, or by sending a payment request from the Booking Management system.
 Because bookings are not necessarily acceptable at the time of booking, this provides flexibility.

-That said, Cab Grid could also provide integration with other payment processing providers (such as Stripe) in future (if there’s demand for it).
+That said, Cab Grid could also provide integration with additional online payment processing providers (e.g. Braintree, Authorize.net, Paymentez, WS Pay, DPO Paygate) in future (if there’s demand for it).

 Overall, in Cab Grid it is our aim to provide a simple and effective stand-alone journey fare calculator and booking service without the need for other third-party plugins, and thus integrating WooCommerce is not something we would consider a benefit to the system.
 However, we would welcome your thoughts and comments on this below – especially with use-case examples?…